qiushiyan/old-website/content/post/2020-05-02-text-classification-with-logistic-rm/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-1.png" width="1440" />

-Words lie near the line such as “home,” “head” and “half” indicate similar tendency to use that word, while those that are far from the line are words that are found more in one set of texts than another, for example “headthcliff,” “linton,” “catherine,” etc.
+Words lie near the line such as “home”, “head” and “half” indicate similar tendency to use that word, while those that are far from the line are words that are found more in one set of texts than another, for example “headthcliff”, “linton”, “catherine”, etc.

 What does this plot tell us?
 Judged only by word frequency, it looks that there are a number of words that are quite characteristic of Emily Brontë (upper left corner).
 Charlotte, on the other hand, has few representative words (bottom right corner).
 We will investigate this further in the model.